MicrosoftDocs/cloud-adoption-framework/docs/get-started/team/cloud-operations.md

 ## Step 4: Review the methodology

-Review the Cloud Adoption Framework's Manage methodology to aid in establishing a future vision for operations management and a working approach to get to that vision.
+To help establish a future vision for operations management and a working approach to achieve that vision, review the Manage methodology in the Cloud Adoption Framework.

 **Deliverables:**